dinankg/bib-scripts/readme.md

 - `bib,b2` does the reverse (converts `.bib` format to concise format)

 - `@doi` opens the given doi in a browser

+Disclaimer:
+There are probably missing files and inconvenient "hard-wired" shell paths.